desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD-everest/exposures/NIGHT/EXPID/fiberflat-CAMERA-EXPID.rst

 EXTNAME = IVAR

-*Summarize the contents of this HDU.*
+Inverse variance of the fiberflat.

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~